Republican Health Care Proposal Would Cover Fewer Low-Income Families

 HSAs are a favorite among conservatives because they encourage people to save and plan for their health spending and to shop around for price.

-Democrats have criticized the focus on HSAs because they only help people who have extra money to put away, and give a bigger tax cut to people with higher incomes.
+Democrats have criticized the focus on HSAs because they only help people who have extra money to put away and give a bigger tax cut to people with higher incomes.

 The Republicans' plan also calls for a major restructuring of the Medicaid health care program for the poor.
 It would repeal the Medicaid expansion that most states adopted under the Affordable Care Act, which allowed able-bodied people with incomes just above the poverty line to become eligible for Medicaid coverage.